 Details of the location of the new shop are yet to be announced (here’s me hoping for Canton or the city centre!) but you can follow all of the shop’s progress and further announcements on Twitter over at @ripple_living.

-You can also follow the founder, Sophie, at @Rae_Soph.
 Sophie’s background is in journalism, and she has written for publications including Olive Magazine and Cardiff Life.
 She also worked as deputy editor of Veggie Magazine for a year and a half before moving back to Wales earlier this year.
+You can follow Sophie on Twitter at @Rae_Soph.

 Sophie explained why she thought now was the right time to open a zero waste shop in Cardiff: “When I returned home to Cardiff after living in London, I couldn’t find the places I needed to help me live a zero waste life style and consume more consciously.
-Since I couldn’t find it, I created it!”
+Since I couldn’t find it, I decided to create it!”